astroyzgu/Deploying-test/doc/index.rst

 csstmock
 ==========
 This is a documentation of csstmock.
+Edit pages: https://github.com/astroyzgu/csstmock/edit/master/doc/.

 .. toctree::